bradchristie/taminations-flutter/assets/c1/cross_by.md

 # Cross By

-From a thar, wrong-way thar, or parallel waves:
+From a Thar, Wrong-Way Thar, or Parallel Waves:
 1/2 [Circulate](../b1/circulate.md),
 [Sashaying](../b1/sashay.md) as you go, and joining opposite hands from initial handhold.
 Ends in a Wrong-Way Thar,